jiangs11/medium.com-WebScraper/README.md

 ### How to Use:
     1. Download the code in this repository.
-    2. Open terminal and locate the directory containing this project,
+    2. Open terminal and locate the directory containing this project.
+    3. Download required libraries with "pip install os, glob3, pytest-shutil, requests, urllib3, beautifulsoup4".
-    3. Before running, please be sure to fill in the required parameters first (url, minWords, minClaps) inside the script itself.
+    4. Before running, please be sure to fill in the required parameters first (url, minWords, minClaps) inside the script itself.
-    4. Run the script in terminal with "python webscraper.py" or with your favorite Python IDE.
+    5. Run the script in terminal with "python webscraper.py" or with your favorite Python IDE.
-    5. In the current directory, a "all_url_links.txt" file should appear, which holds all urls that have been crawled, starting from the page inputted.
+    6. In the current directory, a "all_url_links.txt" file should appear, which holds all urls that have been crawled, starting from the page inputted.
-    6. Additionally, pages whose information meets the specified parameters will have their own "data_*.txt" file, where * represents a number.
+    7. Additionally, pages whose information meets the specified parameters will have their own "data_*.txt" file, where * represents a number.
-    7. Every time the script is ran, all the previous .txt files will be deleted, so be sure to save them elsewhere before rerunning the script.
+    8. Every time the script is ran, all the previous .txt files will be deleted, so be sure to save them elsewhere before rerunning the script.